kinnara-digital-studio/kecak-workflow/docs/PluginsList_auditTrail.md

 This Form Grid requires an additional form as a place to store data.

-The following is data that must be filled when using Form Grid:
+The following is data that must be filled when using Form Grid.

 Below is example of using Grid :